Faculty & Staff

-Natalie Moore Bembry earned her doctorate of education from Rowan University.
-She has a BSW and MSW from Monmouth University and is a Licensed Social Worker and a Certified School Social Worker in the state of New Jersey.
+Dr. Moore-Bembry earned her doctorate of education from Rowan University.
+She has a BSW and MSW from Monmouth University.
+She is a Licensed Social Worker and a Certified School Social Worker in the state of New Jersey.
 She has a wide range of experience in the field of Social Work, including working with the Mentally Ill Chemically Addicted (MICA), the developmentally disabled, and Child Welfare.
-With over 15 years of experience within the field of child welfare, Bembry has held positions such as: a child welfare worker, school social worker, and finally as a child welfare trainer.
-As a child welfare trainer she has developed and trained many courses during her tenure.
+With over 15 years of experience within the field of child welfare, Dr. Bembry has held positions such as: a child welfare worker, school social worker, and finally as a child welfare trainer.
+As a child welfare trainer, she developed and trained many courses during her tenure.
 These courses include but are not limited to: Engagement and Trust Building Skills, Structured Decision-Making, Pre-Service Training, Car Seat Safety, CPR and First Aid, and Defensive Driving.
-Natalie also served as the primary trainer for the Department of Children and Families Office of Resource Families.
-She is a nationally certified Child Passenger Safety Technician and Instructor through SafeKids Worldwide, a Certified Defensive Driving Instructor through the National Safety Council, and a CPR/First Aid/AED Aid Instructor through the American Red Cross.
+Dr. Moore-Bembry also served as the primary trainer for the Department of Children and Families Office of Resource Families.
+She is a nationally certified Child Passenger Safety Technician and Instructor through SafeKids Worldwide and a CPR/First Aid/AED Instructor through the American Red Cross.

 Dr. Moore-Bembry is passionate about educating social workers.
 She has taught at the undergraduate and/or graduate level at the following institutions: Monmouth University, St. Joseph’s College, and Delaware State University.
 At Monmouth University she taught Social Work Practice with Communities, Field Practice in Social Work and Advanced Field Practice in Social Work for in the undergraduate program where she also served as a field instructor and mentor for senior BSW field students.
-In the MSW Program, Natalie taught Advanced Clinical Practice with Children, Social Welfare Policy and Services I, and Social Work Practice in Groups.
+In the MSW Program, Dr. Moore-Bembry taught Advanced Clinical Practice with Children, Social Welfare Policy and Services I, and Social Work Practice in Groups.
 At St. Joseph’s College she designed and instructed an online undergraduate Human Behavior and Social Environment course that focused on racism, oppression, discrimination, and the use of cultural humility.
 Dr. Moore-Bembry also designed an online graduate level Social Welfare Policy and Services I course at Delaware State University.

-She has also taught in the BSW and MSW programs at Rutgers University School of Social Work, Dr. Moore-Bembry has provided instruction at both the BASW and MSW levels.
+At Rutgers University School of Social Work, Dr. Moore-Bembry has provided instruction at both the BASW and MSW levels.
 In the BASW program, she has taught Generalist Practice I and Groups at Risk.
-At the MSW level, she teaches Psychopathology and Social Welfare Policy and Services I.
+In the MSW program she teaches Psychopathology, Social Work Practice I, and Social Welfare Policy and Services I.